 What is brand collateral?

 Brand collaterals are basically add-ons to your brand identity design.
 Everything you need to promote and market your business falls into this category.
-This includes digital and print material depending on your business.
+This includes digital as well as print materials depending on your business.
 Your brand collateral design must match your brand identity which means you have to use the same colors, fonts, and styles throughout everything you design for your brand.
-Consistency is very important and brand collateral should reflect your brand from your business card to your media kit.
+Consistency is very important and that’s why your brand collateral should reflect your brand from your business card to your media kit.

 Related post: 5 foundational elements of your brand identity